 1. GENERAL REQUIREMENTS

 Facility Overview - the facility will serve as Scotts’ Distribution Center.
 Each developer must quote this building and must indicate how much land is required for this project.
+The lot is 157.1 acres with 64.5 acres developable.

 Rack Storage – palletized product will be rack stored in pallets weighing up to 2,300 pounds, 6 high on racking.
+This seems normal.
+We can verify if racking specifications are provided.

 Shipping/Receiving – 70 shipping/receiving docks will be cross-docked with equal numbers on each side of the building.
+80 Positions out of 144 will be outfitted with pit levelers, seals and restraints and are included in the Base Building Rent.

 Main Office – the main office will house all offices, conference rooms, clericals and employees services for the distribution center.
+TBD, to be applied to TI Allowance

-Shipping office – Separate shipping office house fleet offices, Ops cubicles, breakroom, conference room etc.
+Shipping office – Separate shipping office house fleet offices, Ops cubicles, breakroom, conference room etc. TBD, to be applied to TI Allowance.

 Trucker’s entrance – Separate truckers entrance to accommodate 10 truck drivers at one time.
+TBD, to be applied to TI Allowance.

 Site Preparation, Temporary Services and Permits

 The design and build provider will be responsible for all site preparation, building and permit fees, and temporary utilities.
-Include projected costs for the following:
+Include projected costs for the following: Site preparation is nearing completion, final seeding and landscaping to be installed.

 Site Clearing & Preparation - includes but is not limited to all clearing, backfill, excavation, dewatering and compacting of site, and the preparation of the site for the construction of the facility pad, permanent drainage, and roadways including sand and stone base as needed